'Godzilla: King of the Monsters' Shares Fierce New Japanese Poster

 Have you subscribed to ComicBook Nation, the official Podcast of ComicBook.com yet?
 Check it out by clicking here or listen below.

-In this latest episode, we talk about Dragon Ball Super maybe returning, we’re breaking down Kofi’s trip to the set of Godzilla: King of the Monsters and more!
+In this latest episode, we talk about the new X-Men: Dark Phoenix trailer, Will Smith breaking up with the Suicide Squad, & so much more!
 Make sure to subscribe now and never miss an episode!